GandhiCloudLab/envizi-travel-usecase/readme.md

 #### Records

-You can see all the records created for this account.
+Records page list all the records created for this account.

 Contains the information like start period, end period (1) and quantity (2).